-I’m reminded a bunch of The Goofy Gophers this week, those pair of furry Warner Bros. cartoon creatures who were always unendingly polite to each other.
+I’m reminded a bunch of The Goofy Gophers this week, that pair of furry Warner Bros. cartoon creatures who are always unendingly polite to each other.
 That’s the depiction of the British in this book, though not quite to such an active degree.

 They all have stiff upper lips, a break for what would eventually become tea time, and the desire to help one another with a righteous “what” or “wot.”

 I think this book benefits by being translated by a couple of Brits, who know the stereotypes they’re making fun of very well, indeed.

 Just like in the previous couple of volumes, there are a lot of references.
 Some good ones that might have been a half page gag of their own instead get tossed off in a secondary line of dialogue in a single balloon.
 This book is overloaded with British gags, and it’s wonderful.